-The modern mortgage is more likely to provide for repayment by instalments, spread over a number of years.
-However, it usually will contain a provision that if the mortgagor defaults on the payment of one instalment the whole sum will become due.
-In law, the mortgagor will then have to redeem the mortgage or lose his property forever, but equity will moderate the rigour of this in the way already described.
+Modern mortgages typically allow for instalment repayments spread over a number of years.
+However, the mortgage agreement will usually provide that if the mortgagor defaults on the payment of one instalment – the whole sum will become due.
+In law, the mortgagor may then have to redeem the mortgage or lose the property, but equity will moderate the rigour of this in the way described above

 For more information on: